-The Ontario Professional Engineers Foundation for Education offers a total of eight scholarships (each valued at \$1,500) to students in their first, second and third years of study in the Faculty of Applied Science and Engineering in any program.
-The awards are granted on the basis of strong academic performance and leadership or role model qualities as demonstrated through involvement in professional affairs and extra-curricular activities.
+The Ontario Professional Engineers Foundation for Education offers a total of eight scholarships (each valued at \$1,500) to students in their first, second and third years of study in the Faculty of Applied Science & Engineering in any program.
+The awards are granted to students who demonstrate at least one of the following: financial need, high engineering aptitude, leadership through participation in professional affairs, sustained participation in extra-curricular activities either on or off-campus or continued volunteerism either on or off-campus.
+If possible, the Faculty will also consider the following: endeavour to select an equal number of students who identify as female or non-binary as those who identify as male, endoeavour to gfive preference to students from under-represented minorities.
+Not tenable with more than \$10,000 scholarship from all University sources.